Learning to Detect Slip through Tactile Estimation of the Contact Force Field and its Entropy

+During each of the 10 trials, we captured 200 prediction values and evaluated the classifiers' inference times using Python's \texttt{time.time()}.
+With the GelSight mini tactile sensor operating at 25 FPS, there is a 40 ms window for each frame processing.
+The average inference times and their usage percentages are: \begin{itemize} \item Support Vector Machine (SVM): 0.33 ms (0.825\% of frame time) \item Random Forest (RF): 0.54 ms (1.35\% of frame time) \item K-Nearest Neighbour (KNN): 0.94 ms (2.35\% of frame time) \item Decision Tree (DT): 0.29 ms (0.725\% of frame time) \end{itemize} All classifiers efficiently fit within the available frame processing time, making them suitable for real-time tactile image processing with the GelSight mini sensor.

-\subsection{Sliding out a book from a shelf}
+\subsection{Sliding Out a Book from a Shelf}

-In this experiment, a UR5e robot is employed to execute a task involving the retrieval of a book from a shelf and sliding it to a new position.
-As prior information regarding the weight and stiffness of the object was not available, the implementation of a cautious grasp strategy, characterized by a relatively diminished clamping force, is deemed necessary in order to forestall any potential damage.
-The experimental procedure started with positioning the parallel gripper adjacent to the bookshelf without making initial contact with the book.
+In this experiment, a UR5e robot performed a task to retrieve and reposition a book from a shelf.
+Lacking prior knowledge about the book's weight and stiffness, we adopted a cautious grasping approach with minimal clamping force to avoid potential damage.
+The task began with positioning the parallel gripper adjacent to the bookshelf without making initial contact with the book.
 The gripper was then maneuvered towards the book, and a safe grasp was executed using appropriate parameters, which entailed a relatively low grasping force.
 No slip occurred during the pre-manipulation phase.
-However, during the subsequent stage of extracting the book, the absence of a slip detection method and corresponding prevention algorithm resulted in the book slipping, thus interfering with the successful completion of the manipulation task.
+However, during the subsequent stage of extracting the book, the absence of a slip detection method and corresponding prevention led to slippage, hindering task completion.